-"Everybody was okay, wanting to take the money, but very few people wanted to connect themselves to a cannabis company,” Mercer said.
+"Everybody was okay [with] wanting to take the money, but very few people wanted to connect themselves to a cannabis company,” Mercer said.

-Soulshine Cannabis wanted to donate to an animal charity -- because there is a pet/pot connection, according to Mercer:
+Soulshine Cannabis wanted to donate to an animal charity -- because there is a pet and pot connection, according to Mercer.

 "It's interesting, one out of every two people that go into a cannabis retail store owns a pet."

-But this Renton-based cannabis company couldn't give their money away: One operation that was considering a partnership had a board member threaten never to donate money again if they took donations from Soulshine.
+But this Renton-based cannabis company couldn't give their money away: One operation that was considering a partnership with it had a board member threaten to never donate money again if it took donations from Soulshine.